About my book!

 Do you have a super brief author bio?

 Writer and new-mom coach Susan Vukadinovic is an independent expert on the enjoyment of early motherhood by new mothers.
-Having met with hundreds of mommas at pre-natal and new-baby workshops, she has woven together their collective, common-sense wisdom in her new book for new parents of the 2020s.
+Having met with hundreds of mommas at her new-baby workshops, she has woven together their collective, common-sense wisdom in her new book for new parents of the 2020s.

 6